noec764/erpnext/docs/dooks/setting-up/settings/system-settings.md

 <!-- add-breadcrumbs -->
 # System Settings

-You can localize Dooks to use particular timezone, date, number or currency format and also set global session expiry via System Settings.
+You can localize Dokie to use particular timezone, date, number or currency format and also set global session expiry via System Settings.

-By checking the 'Allow Login using Mobile Number' checkbox, you can login to Dooks using a valid mobile number set in your User account.
+By checking the 'Allow Login using Mobile Number' checkbox, you can login to Dokie using a valid mobile number set in your User account.

 To open System Settings, go to: